bazelbuild/starlark/design.md

 # Booleans are not integers

-Unlike Python, Skylark booleans do not inherit from the int type.
+Unlike Python, Starlark booleans do not inherit from the int type.
 [When booleans were added](https://www.python.org/dev/peps/pep-0285/), Python developers didn't want to break backwards compatibility.
 Since comparison operators were previously returning 0 or 1, they decided to make True and False